vjwilson/react-gulp-browserify/README.md

         gulp build

-For now, you have to run your own server with its document root in the `dev_build/` directory.
+If you suspect that a file is not updating, you can start from a fresh build directory by running,

+        gulp clean

 ## Roadmap

-TODO: add a development server

-TODO: add a browser-reload solution, like browser-sync
+TODO: add testing

+TODO: add code that actually does something